Crypto Adoption Around the World: Madagascar

 Cryptocurrency Laws (Source: Pinterest)

-As of now, Madagascar has not established specific laws or regulations to govern cryptocurrency.
-The country’s central bank, the Banky Foiben’i Madagasikara (BFM), has not issued guidance on crypto beyond a general warning to the public.
+As of 2025, Madagascar has not established specific laws or regulations to govern cryptocurrency.
+The country’s central bank, the Banky Foiben’i Madagasikara (BFM), has not issued comprehensive guidance on crypto beyond general warnings to the public.

-With rising global interest in crypto regulations, Madagascar may eventually consider a framework to manage digital currencies, but for now, no regulatory structure is in place.
+With rising global interest in crypto regulations, Madagascar may eventually consider a framework to manage digital currencies.
+However, as of early 2026, no regulatory structure is in place, leaving the country in a legal gray area where cryptocurrency activities are neither explicitly permitted nor prohibited.

 For local crypto users, staying updated on global trends is important, as Madagascar may adopt similar policies in the future if digital assets become more mainstream in the country.